 - State who will lead each item (enabling active attendee participation and varying speakers makes for more interesting and productive meetings)

 Before the meeting send a draft agenda to attendees and ask for feedback.
-Asking for feedback helps you avoid overlooking important items.
-It also builds enthusiasm for the meeting by giving attendee a say in how to achieve the meeting objective.
-And it gives you time to deal with bad news before the meeting rather than being caught out during the meeting.
+Asking for feedback helps you avoid overlooking important items and builds enthusiasm for the meeting by giving attendees a say in how to achieve the meeting objective.
+A further benefit is that it gives you time to deal with bad news before the meeting rather than being caught out during the meeting.

 Step 3.
 Share information before the meeting